stelejaci/RaTrace/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 <p><i>!!
 Disclaimer !!
 Mind you that this is very much a work-in-progress.
 This started as a personal hobby project and I never had the intent to release this publicly.
 The code is in many places sub-optimal and buggy, but it works for my intent of use.
-Ok, most of the time.
-And I only tested in Windows.</i>:blush:</p>
+Ok ... most of the time ... in Windows.</i></p>

 ---